pingswept/me30-website/content/logistics/projects.md

 4. Watch the Kicad demo videos, a total of 5 minutes, 59 seconds for [the first two demo videos](http://andnowforelectronics.com/notes/demo-videos/)
 5. Read and try to make sense of the web pages listed under ["What to study" on the calendar](http://andnowforelectronics.com/logistics/calendar/)
 6. If you can absorb material from books efficiently, read as much of chapter 2 from the Practical Electronics textbook as you can.

+## Project 0: Power an LED with "wall" power through our DC power supply.
+Control it with a push button.

+The getting-started "project" is really more of a warm-up activity, and we'll do it together in class.
+The goal is to create a circuit on your breadboard that powers an LED with power from the wall, directed through your kit's DC power supply.
+This circuit should have the following characteristics:

+*   It is implemented on a breadboard.
+*   It accepts power from a 2.1 x 5.5 mm plug from a 12 V wall adapter.
+*   It turns on an LED when a push button is pressed.

+**Due date (for submitting a photo of your circuit to Canvas): Thursday, September 8, 11:59 PM**